24 May 2021

 - Remember activities like cycling or running often attract dogs

-What to do if you are bitten, scratched or spat at by any animal abroad:
+What to do if you are bitten, scratched or spat at by any animal (or bat) abroad:

 - Immediate: thorough wound washing with soap and water after animal contact is crucial .

-- If you are bitten or scratched by an animal or if an animal licks open skin, you must immediately flush the wound/area under a running tap for several minutes, then thoroughly wash with soap/detergent and water to remove saliva.
+- If you are bitten or scratched by an animal (bats included) or if an animal (bats included) licks open skin, you must immediately flush the wound/area under a running tap for several minutes, then thoroughly wash with soap/detergent and water to remove saliva.

 - Apply a disinfectant like 70% alcohol or iodine solution and cover wound with a simple dressing.

 Get urgent medical help, even if the wound or incident seems very trivial.
+Seek medical attention locally, do not wait until you return to the UK.
+If advised, you should start rabies post exposure treatment abroad, and not wait until you get back to the UK.
 Prompt post-exposure treatment is needed, even if you have already had a full pre-exposure vaccine course, as further vaccine doses are required for full protection.
 If you had rabies vaccination before you travelled, make sure you carry your vaccine record with you.

 Ask for a written record of any post exposure treatment you receive overseas.
 If you do not feel comfortable with the medical advice you receive overseas, contact your medical insurance company.

-If you had any potential exposure, however minor, get immediate medical advice on your return to the UK.
-This is important, even if your received post-exposure treatment abroad and the bite/exposure was weeks before, as you may need a rabies vaccine course in the UK.
+If you had any potential exposure, however minor, contact your GP on your return to the UK.
+This is important, even if your received post-exposure treatment abroad and the bite/exposure was weeks before, as you may need to continue a rabies vaccine course in the UK.
 If you have a record of any treatment given abroad, remember to bring this with you.
+Your GP will also be able to arrange for post-exposure treatment if this hasn’t been started abroad, but may be considered necessary in the UK.

 Advice for health professionals